 Aesthetically-speaking it is inspired by age-worn surfaces.
 But my art is really an expression of my sensitivity and of my journey from a soap opera-like existence to the calm, secure, happy, place where I am now.
 Essentially it reflects my desire to be comfortable with being authentic and vulnerable—and also with being seen.

-I work in acrylic on canvas and wood.
-I use newsprint, journal pages, graphite pencils, and a variety of mark-making tools.
+I work in acrylic on paper, canvas and wood.
+I use a variety of mark-making tools, pencil, pastel and charcoal.
 I find restrictions enhance my creativity so I prefer a limited palette.

 There is never a plan.
 I have no idea at the outset how a painting will turn out.
 I move from free-expressive play through many layers of patching and revealing towards the final stages of precise design.
 Often in a trance-like state as I work—when finished—I often have no idea where the painting came from!
 Its meaning usually reveals itself during the process but may not become clear until the end.

-Recently, my work has shifted from fully abstract to a disrupted representation of still life.
-I am curious about where that will lead.
+Recently, my work has shifted from fully abstract to a disrupted representation of landscapes and still life.

 Click the image below for a short video about my art practice and inspiration.